Valloric/jmh-playground/README.md

 - Use JMH `@Param` to control benchmark configuration.
 For instance, seeing performance change as the size of an array changes.
 See [JMH sample 27][].
-- JMH also has some built-in profilers you can use. `stack` profiler is a simple sampling profiler that can show hot methods.
-The **`gc` profiler is _amazing_ for understanding garbage creation rate** etc. See [JMH sample 35][].
+- JMH also has some built-in profilers you can use.
+See [JMH sample 35][].
 NOTE: Using multiple benchmark forks is even more important if using profilers to reduce measurement error margin.
+  - the `stack` profiler is a simple sampling profiler that can show hot methods.
+  - the **`gc` profiler is _amazing_ for understanding garbage creation rate** etc.
+  - the `perfnorm` profiler uses Linux [`perf`][] command to read **CPU hardware counters for branch misses, cache loads/stores/misses etc.**
+  It also normalizes the values to benchmark iterations.

 [JMH sample 8]:https://github.com/Valloric/jmh-playground/blob/master/src/jmh/java/org/openjdk/jmh/samples/JMHSample_08_DeadCode.java
 [JMH sample 9]: https://github.com/Valloric/jmh-playground/blob/master/src/jmh/java/org/openjdk/jmh/samples/JMHSample_09_Blackholes.java